C

 Editorial Services

 Lack of clarity.
-An author may be too close to his or her work to identify wording that is confusing or ambiguous or that assumes knowledge the reader may not have.
+An editor can identify wording that may be confusing or ambiguous to your readers or that assumes knowledge your readers may not have.

 Failure to follow guidelines.
-Sometimes an author struggles to adhere to length limits or to master unfamiliar citation and bibliographic formats, especially under time pressure.
-An editor can help with meeting style requirements.
+Sometimes you may struggle to adhere to length limits, master unfamiliar citation and bibliography formats, or follow the required style—especially under time pressure.
+An editor can help you meet these requirements.

 Developmental Editor